Learn the Tools for Account-Based Marketing

 Pillar One: Identify Key Accounts

-Sales Cloud houses all the account data you need to power your account-based marketing strategy so you can develop an account-centric view to power every touch point.
+Sales Cloud stores all the account data you need to power your account-based marketing strategy so you can develop an account-centric view to power every touch point.

-You can also use B2B Marketing Analytics and Pardot together to help rank these target accounts.
+You can also use B2B Marketing Analytics and Account Engagement together to help rank these target accounts.
 Ranking ensures that everyone is focused on the target accounts with the highest propensity to close.

 Pillar Two: Engage Buyers Everywhere

 Targeted buyers are more likely to engage with content when it’s tailored specifically to them.
-According to the fourth State of the Connected Customer report, 52% of respondents (comprising both consumers and business buyers) said they always expect personalized offers, and 84% of business buyers said they were more likely to buy from a company that demonstrates an understanding of their business goals.
+According to the fifth State of the Connected Customer report, 56% of respondents (comprising both customers and business buyers) said they always expect personalized offers, and 89% of business buyers said they were more likely to buy from a company that demonstrates an understanding of their business goals.

-Pardot takes all that great data from Sales Cloud and lets you use it to build out targeted campaigns so you can build cross-channel account engagements in a single platform.
+Account Engagement takes all the great data from Sales Cloud and lets you use it to build out targeted campaigns so you can build cross-channel account engagements in a single platform.
 From there, you can track your success and see exactly how your prospects are interacting with your content, all from one place.

 Pillar Three: Deliver Connected Engagements